 Also located near to the best climbing spots are plenty of caves to explore, preplanning is vital as some entrances do not lead to anywhere.
 Many of the caves are impressive and extensive and do involve tight squeezes in places so definitely not for the inexperienced cavers- research is key.
 To name but a few the best ones to visit are Castle Buttress, Ivy Green, Cliffstile Vein, Fingals Cave, Carlswalk Cavern, Merlin Mine all in the village of Stoney Middleton– there are plenty more to explore and as a word of warning due to the numerous entrances no one should enter without the proper equipment, experience and pre planned knowledge.

-What better area to experience the amazing landscape and abundance of different routes that all lead from the doorstep.
+What better area to experience the amazing landscape and abundance of different routes that all lead from the doorstep including Black Harry trails.
 The Peak District can cater for all biking abilities, whether you want a steady family ride, gentler lane rides or tough climbs and longer routes - have a good look at the area and then plan your route.
 Passing through many of the quaint villages tucked away – some even offering a welcome refreshment stop, you will struggle to know what to concentrate on whilst riding will it be the pavements or trails ahead of the stunning scenery all around you!

 One of the littler known dales in the Peak District, making it a real hidden gem.
-A limestone valley, covering an area of 230 acres, the hills are made up of carboniferous limestone which were created about 330 million year ago, when Britain lay under a shallow tropical sea close to the equator, many fossilised skeletons of tiny sea creatures can still be found in the rocks today.
+A limestone valley, covering an area of 230 acres, the hills are made up of carboniferous limestone which were created about 330 million years ago, when Britain lay under a shallow tropical sea close to the equator, many fossilised skeletons of tiny sea creatures can still be found in the rocks today.
 Entering the dale via tall Ash trees it opens to a deep valley with steep sided grassy slopes.
 Enjoy a gentle and scenic stroll enjoying the beautiful wildflowers and various species of butterflies and birds.
 With the legacy of Black Harry, the highwayman, still present to this day with Black harry gate standing in the dale at the end of Black Harry Lane.
 It is said that on dark nights galloping hooves can be heard over the moors - maybe this is why this area remained so undisturbed for many years!
 There is a great 4.7 miles circular walk starting at the Moon pub which will take 2.5 hrs.

 As you head out of the village towards Stockport on the A623 and about 5 minutes’ drive you turn off the main road and into the historic village of Eyam.
 Eyam became famous after the Black Death of 1665 / 1666.
 After an outbreak of the plague was discovered (spread from a parcel of wet cloth, that had fleas) was sent from London to the local village tailor, the village reacted quickly and decided to try to reduce the spread of the disease from outside Eyam.
 To be able to still get supplies they set up at the boundary of the village points to be able to pay for goods.
 These were troughs filled with vinegar to help kill off the disease so contact between people was not made plus no one was allowed to leave or come into the village.
 The actions of the villagers no doubt saved many lives in the local community but did lose 260 villagers out of a population of 800 affecting 76 families.
 With the use of these quarantine techniques, the medical world today uses Eyam as a case study in the prevention of disease.
 Why not visit the Museum in the village to gain more knowledge of the history.
 Mompesson’s Well towards Grindleford and the boundary stone towards Stoney Middleton are points where money was left in vinegar for exchange for food and goods so worth a walk to view these.
 Also on the edge of the village are the Riley Graves a poignant spot where 8 members of the same family were buried.